"Eastern" perspective: three ancient Indian ideas

 of the year, I take the opportunity to thank you for visiting

-my site and following this series of essays, and to wish you
+my site and to wish you

 and your families a happy end of the year.